Indus University: Recognition and collaborations

+Programs offered

+The university offers undergraduate, graduate, and postgraduate programmes in engineering, film TV, business administration, DPT, and art & design disciplines.
+Indus University also offers associate degrees in different disciplines.

 International linkages

 Indus University has signed an Memorandum of Understanding (MoU) with more than 40 International Universities.
 Collaborative arrangements help the resident and non-resident entities in numerous ways and act as a gateway to develop close ties and collaboration with other countries.

 Quality Enhancement Cell (QEC)

 Quality Enhancement Cell (QEC) aims to strengthen the higher education sector of Pakistan by setting up an exemplary Quality Assurance mechanism that shall be congruent with the national and international practices.

 The Quality Enhancement Cell (QEC) has been established at Indus University in the year 2010.
 It started functioning under the supervision of Muhammad Ahmed Amin, Vice Chancellor of Indus University.
 Initially, the programmes being offered by three departments namely; Business Administration, Information Sciences and Design department have been selected for the sake of assessment and evaluation.